jbhesel/Jb/README.md

 by putting your cursor on that text and start the function with ":Je ."

 The bookmark has two parts.
-The first part is a search expression for the file The second part is the text, that is search in these files.
+The first part is a search expression for the file The second part is the text, that is searched in these files.
 If you use a dot for one part, it is a wild card for all. ".#matrix" searches for matrix in all the files. "matrix#." lists the first line of all files.
-You can omit the following "#.". "matrix" shows all files containing matrix in filename or path.

-":Jr" is the same function, except it assumes to grep your word in all files if the # is missing.
-:Jr matrix  searches in all edited files for "matrix".
-Or you place the cursor over the word matrix and start the funktion :Jr .&lt;enter&gt;
+If you omit the # the text ist searched in all editet files.

 ![gif How it works](jbvim-je1.gif)
 The workflow is similar to google the web, exept the database are all your edited